himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 </center>

 First, lets install the minecraft flatpak.
-Ensure that [flathub is enabled](https://flatpak.org/setup/Fedora/) and then run the following command to install Minecraft:
+Ensure that [flathub is enabled](https://flatpak.org/setup/Fedora/), then run the following command to install Minecraft:

 ```bash
 flatpak install com.mojang.Minecraft
 ```

-Open up the launcher, and login to verify that everything is working.
+When it finishes, open up the launcher and login to verify that everything is working.

 *(Logging into the official launcher at least once is required to install Optifine in the later steps).*

 ### Optifine
-#### Background info

 [Optifine](https://optifine.net/home) is a Minecraft optimiziation mod which supports installing shader and texture packs.
-These help minecraft look better, but some can actually help the game *perform* better.
-I use shaders that render some textures a bit more realistically from the default, but nothing too fancy.
+Simply put, this makes minecraft look better.
+Additionally, some shaders can optimize the game to *perform* better too.
+I use a shader that renders some textures more realistically from the default, but nothing too fancy.

 #### Download